 If you have ever been to New York in the springtime, there is something you have surely observed; ants come back to life in spring!
 Or at least it seems like they come back to life.
 They are actually coming out of a diapause state, but that is a subject for another article.
 Today's article will examine what draws ants to homes, how they get inside, and what to do if you are fed up with them.
 But before we cover those questions, let's look briefly at the common types of ants that New York residents typically see getting into homes.

 Pavement Ants: Growing to be as long as 4 mm in length, these ants are dark brown to black in color with grooved parallel lines on the head and thorax.
 Usually, these ants nest outside but sometimes get into homes when foraging for food.
-If they get into kitchen and pantry areas there is the potential that they will spread bacteria.
+If they get into kitchen and pantry areas, there is the potential that they will spread bacteria.

 Odorous House Ants: These ants measure around 3 mm in length, have 1 flat, hidden node, and are dark brown to black in color.
 More than just a nuisance, these ants produce an unpleasant odor when squished.
-Some describe this odor as the smell of a rotten coconut.
+Some describe this odor as the smell of rotten coconut.